jennybc/analyze-github-stuff-with-r/README.md

 I went through the same steps with all pull requests on [`hadley/adv-r`](https://github.com/hadley/adv-r), the repository for [Advanced R](http://adv-r.had.co.nz).

-Here's the same figure as above but for Advanced R. There's a stronger case for earlier chapters being targetted with PRs more often. ¯\_(ツ)\_/¯
+Here's the same figure as above but for Advanced R. There's a stronger case for earlier chapters being targeted with PRs more often.

 ![](adv-r-pr-affected-files-barchart.png)